bg

 XRP vs. Bitcoin (BTC)

 XRP and Bitcoin were designed for different purposes.
-Bitcoin was created as a peer-to-peer electronic cash system, a decentralized alternative to fiat money.
-In contrast, XRP was designed specifically as a payment settlement asset for financial institutions.
-Their creation methods also differ: Bitcoin is mined via proof-of-work with a maximum supply of 21 million, whereas XRP's full supply of 100 billion was created at its launch.
+Bitcoin was created as a peer-to-peer electronic cash system and a decentralized alternative to fiat money.
+In contrast, XRP was designed as a payment settlement asset for financial institutions.
+Bitcoin is mined via proof-of-work with a maximum supply of 21 million, whereas XRP's full supply of 100 billion was created at its launch.
 This results in significant performance differences, with XRP offering faster, cheaper, and more energy-efficient transactions.

 XRP vs. Ethereum (ETH)

-Ethereum's primary function is to serve as a global computer for running decentralized applications (dApps) and smart contracts, while XRP's focus is specialized on payments.
+Ethereum's primary function is to serve as a global platform for decentralized applications (dApps) and smart contracts, while XRP's focus is on payments.
 Ethereum now uses a proof-of-stake consensus mechanism, which differs from XRP's federated consensus.
-In their respective ecosystems, Ether (ETH) acts as the 'gas' to power network operations, whereas XRP functions as a bridge asset for transferring value.
+In their respective ecosystems, Ether (ETH) acts as 'gas' to power network operations, whereas XRP functions as a bridge asset for transferring value.

 Your First Steps: A Practical Guide to Acquiring XRP